cnord/doc-gsm-devices/eng/common/03-04-arm-keypad-mini.md

 ### Backlight and Sound Turning Off

-Built-in can turn on and off the sound and backlight.
+Built-in keypad can turn on and off the sound and backlight.

 To turn on or turn off the sound confirmation of pressing the buttons, simultaneously press and hold "#" and "9" buttons.
 To turn the backlight on or off, simultaneously press and hold "#" and "0" buttons.